samkawsarani/samkawsarani/README.md

 ## 💻 Open Source
 - [product-os](https://github.com/samkawsarani/sams-product-os) - AI powered personal operating system - how I organize my PM workspace
 - [product-plugins](https://github.com/samkawsarani/sams-product-plugins) - My suite of Claude Code plugins for product managers
+- [granola-cli](https://github.com/samkawsarani/granola-cli) - A CLI for Granola that I use with my agent
-- [slack-cli](https://github.com/samkawsarani/slack-cli) - Slack CLI & API integration that I use with my AI agents
+- [slack-cli](https://github.com/samkawsarani/slack-cli) - A read-only CLI for Slack that I use with my agent
-- [hubspot-cli](https://github.com/samkawsarani/hubspot-cli) - Hubspot CLI & API integration that I use with my AI agents
+- [hubspot-cli](https://github.com/samkawsarani/hubspot-cli) - A CLI for Hubspot that I use with my agent

 ## ✍️ Writing (The Product Trench)
 ➡️ [**See all posts on The Product Trench**](https://www.producttrench.com/)